camuthig/camuthig.github.io/content/posts/faktory-worker-client-php.md

 +++
-title =  "A Faktory Client in PHP" date =  2018-06-14T00:00:00-07:00 tags = ["php"]
+title =  "A Faktory Client in PHP" date =  2018-06-18T00:00:00-07:00 tags = ["php"]
-draft = true
+draft = false
 +++

-Faktory is a worker server created by Mike Perham, the same person who created Sidekiq.
+[Faktory](http://contribsys.com/faktory/) is a worker server created by Mike Perham, the same person who created [Sidekiq](https://sidekiq.org/).
 His aim in developing the tool is to bring the same best practices hashed out by Sidekiq to languages besides Ruby.
 Faktory is still in a pre-release phase (at the time of writing this post it is at 0.7.0).
 It might not yet be ready for primetime, but I decided to give it a try anyway.

 Below follows a description of how Faktory works and how I went about implementing the library, noting any important decisions.
 I am working on a project that uses this library and will write up on that experience once